 All major credit cards are accepted, and if you renew drivers licenses online, you must pay with a card.
 If you elect to renew drivers license in person, you can pay with a card or make your check payable to the "Pennsylvania Department of Transportation" or "PennDOT."

-When to Renew Your Pennsylvania Driver's License
+Your Pennsylvania Driver's License

 The time between each drivers license renewal in PA will depend on each driver's age.
 If you are younger than 65, you must renew drivers licenses every four years, and if you are older than 65, you must renew every two years.
 You can renew your license as soon as you receive a renewal notice from the PA DOT.